30 People Share Their Best-Kept Family Cooking Secrets

 When two chefs meet, it seems they always have something to teach each other.
 Even when Gordon Ramsay stops at a small roadside joint in Malaysia, the local auntie preparing a beef rendang has a trick or two to show him.

+So, in an attempt to expand their horizons, Reddit user Freedfg made a post on the platform, asking everyone to share their best-kept family cooking secrets.
 From scrambled eggs to chicken salad and beyond, here are some of the ways you can add a flavorful twist to your beloved dishes.
 Or at least trick others into believing it!

 Cooking Secrets : 1.